SteelDrEgg/jetson-face-auth/README.md

 </summary>

-I trained `efficientnet_v2_s` with a dataset with 300 picture of each person for 250 epochs.
+I trained `efficientnet_v2_s` with a dataset with 300 picture of each person for 250 epochs, and it results in a decent accuracy.

 ### Training the model
 1. download scripts from `https://github.com/dusty-nv/pytorch-clboldassification`